What Is CBT and Does It Work?

 What are the Different Types of Cognitive Behavioral Therapy?

-Cognitive Behavioural Therapy varies in approaches and techniques that target unhealthy or destructive thoughts, emotions, and behavior.
+Cognitive Behavioral Therapy varies in approaches and techniques that target unhealthy or destructive thoughts, emotions, and behavior.
 The client and therapist relationship is usually a collaborative one because there is no progress if you, as a client, do not want to actively participate.

 For the therapist to help you out and develop a treatment strategy, there must be open and active communication.
 The following are types of therapeutic approaches that involve CBT: